 You can also read Andy’s Story on Brainline: http://www.brainline.org/content/2012/06/andys-story.html

-It was well before dawn on a typically hot and steamy night in June, a night often found during a stifling New York City summer, when my life changed in ways I could never have imagined.
+It was well before dawn on a typically hot and steamy June night in New York City when my life changed in ways I could never have imagined.
 Most people sleep through the ungodly hours between midnight and morning, safely locked in their homes and oblivious to the underworld that exists outside their windows.
-For me, though, this was the time of night when I did my best work.
+For me, though, this was the time of night when I did my best undercover work.
 Yes, I knew my job was dangerous, which is why I endured weeks of intense training, learning all I could about how to keep myself alive.
 But all the training in the world didn’t prepare me for the dire situation that awaited me on that fateful night in 2001.
-Eleven years later, I am still baffled as to how a single event can spin a person’s life so profoundly out of control.
+Twelve years later, I am still baffled how a single event can spin a person’s life so profoundly out of control.
 It is hard to understand, and even harder to explain, but my hope is that by sharing my story with you, I can pull together a few more fragmented pieces of what has become the puzzle of my current day existence.

 Yes, I have a pretty severe case of memory loss.
 For reasons no one can explain, my brain’s electrical system is no longer able to imprint permanent memories.
 It sounds like the work of science fiction – the fact that all of our memories, our joys, our sorrows, are nothing more than a fleeting bit of electrical impulses.
 But that’s the way it is.
 Fortunately for me, my memories of the past are still intact, so I am able to tell you my story without relying too much on input from others.
 So, here’s what happened: